 Believe it or not, most chainsaw gloves on the market in North America are not tested to any standard.

-This standard known as EN 381:1999 is what we test our chainsaw gloves to, this standard is designed to protect workers should they accidentally come in contact with a running chainsaw.
+We test our chainsaw gloves to a standard known as EN 381:1999.
+This standard is designed to protect workers if they accidentally come in contact with a running chainsaw.
 Below is a depiction of our chainsaw gloves versus the leading Canadian chainsaw gloves available on the market.

 The competitor’s glove, as seen in the image above, has one thin layer of nylon.
 This would be completely ineffective against the power of a chainsaw.